After Chemical Peels

 DAYS 10-14 Usually the skin is fully resurfaced by now.
 May stop using soaks, and may start using make-up (once told by Dr. Ducic).

 3 MONTHS Enjoy your result and avoid the sun.
 You should be back on Retin-A, gylcolic acid and the vitamin c preparation.

-REMEMBER: If you have any concerns or questions, you should be comfortable contacting our office any time. our office should be a source of information and reassurance throughout the entire period from the time of your first consultation and continuing after your surgery.
+REMEMBER: If you have any concerns or questions, please contact our office any time.
+Our office should be a source of information and reassurance throughout this entire experience, from the time of your first consultation and continuing after your surgery.